 Head of Engineering, Money Movement

 Neetika Bansal leads engineering for the Money Movement teams at Stripe.
 Her teams are responsible for building the product experiences and platforms to provide powerful money movement capabilities to Stripe users.
-Her interests include reading and hiking, and she also mentors other engineering leaders via Plato.
+Her interests include reading, hiking, and mentoring other engineering leaders.

 Goal setting is an important aspect of tracking and measuring tasks, accomplishments and success.
 It strikes a balance between the expectations of managers and their team with what is delivered.